espoire/Machine-Learning/readme.md

 # Machine-Learning

 This is a machine learning sandbox.
-I'm using it to learn about artificial neural netwroks, and build a JavaScript neural netwroks & machine learning library.
+I'm using it to learn about artificial neural netwroks, and build a JavaScript neural networks & machine learning library.

 To use:
 - Visit https://espoire.github.io/Machine-Learning/.